AndreaSanchezTapia/iyo-apero_ast/content/project/_index.md

 ---
 title: Projects
-description: "Some projects I participated in"
+description: "This section includes projects, collaborations, and publications in which I have participated"
 author: ""
 show_post_thumbnail: true
 show_author_byline: false